The Best Articulation Tricks to Try for Those Super Stubborn R’s!

 3. Use a Dum-Dum Pop to push the tongue back in the bunched position, and have the child close their teeth on the stick and hold it.
 Tell them to keep their tongue behind the pop. and say “er”.
 You can use a dental swab also, but candy is more fun!

-Check out these videos and posts for more ideas:
+Check out these videos and posts for more R articulation therapy ideas:

-I would also love to know which new tips you try work for your student.
-Maybe we’ll even establishsome of those R’s before school is out this year.
+I would also love to know which new tips that you try worked well for your student.
+Maybe you’ll even have a breakthrough with a student or two!
 Wouldn’t that be awesome?

 Need some fresh articulation therapy for R activities for your “bigger” kids?

 Your older students in 3rd grade and up don’t really like “cutesy” activities in speech therapy, am I right?